Hillbilly: In popular culture

 Pop culture has perpetuated the "hillbilly" stereotype.
 Scholarly works suggest that the media has exploited both the Appalachian region and people by classifying them as "hillbillies".
 These generalizations do not match the cultural experiences of Appalachians.
 Appalachians, like many other groups, do not subscribe to a single identity.
 One of the issues associated with stereotyping is that it is profitable.
 When "hillbilly" became a widely used term, entrepreneurs saw a window for potential revenue.
 They "recycled" the image and brought it to life through various forms of media.

-The comics portrayed hillbilly stereotypes, notably in two strips, Li'l Abner and Snuffy Smith.
-Both characters were introduced in 1934.

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis (2016) is a memoir by JD Vance about the Appalachian values of his upbringing and their relationship to the social problems of his hometown, Middletown, Ohio.
 The book topped The New York Times Best Seller list in August 2016.

-A family of "Hill People", who are employed as migrant workers on a farm in 1952 Arkansas, have a major role in John Grisham's book A Painted House, with Grisham trying to avoid stereotypes.